From Shadows — Submission Package

 I was around 22, standing on the precipice of a supposed family trip to Freeport, Bahamas, a journey fraught with unspoken dread, especially since my last public collapse on the Expo 86 ferry.
 My father, his second wife, my newly pregnant sister, and I comprised the uneasy group.
 I desperately tried to convince myself I was okay, rehearsing a composure I didn’t feel.
 For days before the flight, I’d immerse myself in Harry Belafonte, letting the calypso rhythms wash over me, hoping to trick my nervous system into feeling the island groove, into believing I was relaxed, or at least seemed to be.
 But my body, a truer barometer of my internal landscape, knew better.
 It pulsed with a low-frequency hum of impending overwhelm.
 My family doctor had even prescribed anxiety medication, a small pill meant to dissolve innocuously under my tongue, a backup plan against the rising tide of internal panic.
 I never liked the feeling of pills, the way they blurred the edges of my perception, but this was a trip I couldn’t outwardly refuse, even as my core self braced for impact.

 At the airport, I was already a raw, exposed nerve, a wreck of a person.
 My breath hitched in my chest, ragged and shallow, as I desperately tried to rein in the escalating anxiety.
 We boarded one of those towering shuttle buses, rumbling across the tarmac toward the waiting plane, and the contained space, the diesel fumes, the collective anticipation of strangers pressed too close, pushed me closer to the edge.
-It was then, a whisper of a plea, that I confessed to my father, 'I’m not doing well.'
+It was then, a whisper of a plea, that I confessed to my father, “I’m not doing well.”
 My distress was a visible tremor, impossible to mask.
 His eyes, devoid of true understanding, only narrowed.
-'Do you have your medication?' he asked, his voice firm, a quiet command I admitted I had some, but resisted the urge to take it.
-'Take it.
-Now’s the time,' he insisted, his words pressing down on me, silencing my internal protest.
+“Do you have your medication?” he asked, his voice firm, a quiet command.
+I admitted I had some but resisted the urge to take it.
+“Take it.
+Now’s the time,” he insisted, his words pressing down on me, silencing my internal protest.
 The tiny pill, meant to dissolve so easily under my tongue, felt like a lead weight.
 The moment it touched, the panic didn’t just hold; it roared.
 It surged, a violent tide ripping through me, not easing but escalating beyond anything I had known.
 One moment, I was trapped on that rumbling bus; the next, I was inexplicably buckled into a seat on the plane, my mind no longer tethered to my body.
 It felt as though a vital circuit had tripped, shutting down.
 The cabin doors sealed shut with a chilling finality.
-And whatever precarious thread of composure I had clung to, whatever last pretense of being 'fine,' simply shredded and collapsed.
+And whatever precarious thread of composure I had clung to, whatever last pretense of being “fine,” simply shredded and collapsed.
 I was no longer merely anxious; I was a taut, vibrating wire, fully panicked, profoundly stuck.
 The only truth, a scream inside my head, was that I needed to get off the plane, immediately, urgently.

-Through a thick, disorienting haze, I registered the flight attendant’s worried gaze, the muffled sounds of my sister and father attempting to offer reassurance, their words failing to penetrate the internal din.
+Through a thick, disorienting haze, I registered the flight attendant’s worried gaze, the muffled sounds of my sister and father attempting to offer reassurance, their words failing to penetrate the roar of my own panic.
 With a voice that felt alien, barely my own, I managed to whisper a desperate plea to the flight attendant: a tranquilizer shot.
 I craved immediate oblivion, a forcible vanishing until the plane reached its destination.
 But even in that terrifying moment, a deeper, undeniable knowing resonated within me.
 This wasn’t simply about the plane, or the medication that had betrayed its promise.
 This was a fear far more profound, a nameless dread unconnected to motion sickness or chemical reactions.
 It was about distance, not just miles, but an infinite chasm opening between myself and anything that anchored me, anything that made me feel steady.
 All I could articulate was the raw terror of a feeling itself: an unbearable, untethered void, entirely illogical yet devastatingly real.
 It wasn't just fear; it was too much, a breaking point beyond any capacity to bear.

 I couldn’t name the fear, but it was already too late.